leahtsdudley/testing/kq_epic_post.md

 And yet, the wraiths were still at our heels.
 Due to the multiple iterations of dual-writing bug fixing, we now had out-of-sync pull request records, and we still had cleanup from the run of the initial transition to contend with.
 Instead of re-running the full transition, we took a more targeted approach by creating a transition that allowed us to iterate over targeted CSVs of the remaining records that were either mismatched or never backfilled.

-#### Obstacle 5: Indexing
+#### Obstacle 5: One index to rule them all
 One of most impactful changes for non-performant queries is [adding an index](https://thehub.github.com/epd/engineering/dev-practicals/mysql/optimizing-indexes/) and we attempted that several times during this project.
-Indexes aren't a one-size-fits-all solution, depend on the order of fields in the query, and can be expensive to add so we decided to start small[^5] and work incrementally.
-Initial attempts did yield results[^6] but there are so many ways that pull requests are queried.
+Indexes aren't a one-size-fits-all solution, depend on the order of fields in the query, and can be expensive to add so we decided to start small and work incrementally.
+Initial attempts did yield results.
+In [this query](https://github.com/github/pull-requests/issues/15920#issuecomment-2810238155) used in the PullRequestSynchronization job, a new index reduced the cost by >99%!
+In tandem, the Issues team also [added indexes](https://github.com/github/github/pull/372015) that improved our shared queries.
+After analyzing and comparing the remaining killed/slow queries for our service, we saw the most success with a [covering index](https://github.com/github/github/pull/383003) including the most commonly filtered fields.
+This had the potential to [reduce query times by an average of 75%](https://github.com/github/pull-requests/issues/17975).
+There are some trade-offs for maintaining an index of this size but we determined that it was the best solution to address the most number of queries at this time, especially since GraphQL was a major entry point with highly variable queries.
+This change also gives us the opportunity to replace existing index iterations using the same fields.

-MORE HERE

-A glance at the [issues-pull-requests schema](https://github.com/github/github/blob/bb02c750dbf062232b9574a5c853fb7f802f1c41/db/issues-pull-requests-structure.sql#L2056-L2074) shows how often we've implemented this approach.

-#### Something about CTEs?
+#### Obstacles 6: There and back again (and again and again)
+_stuff about ctes and pagination_

 ### Revel in your triumph